If you’re a parent of an adolescent girl, you might be all too aware of the struggles they’re facing during these formative years.

 This can lead to a higher incidence of risky behavior, including sex, drugs, alcohol, or other dangerous encounters.

-Social media has a profound impact on adolescent girls.
+2. Social media has a profound impact on adolescent girls.

-Our teen girls are affected by social media more than boys, who are exposed to whatever their fingers impulsively tap on without any discernment.
+Teen girls are affected by social media more than boys who are exposed to whatever their fingers impulsively tap on without any discernment.
 Young girls seek validation, support, and direction from online peers and media “influencers” who do not have their best interests at heart.
 They also are more likely to fall prey to malicious strangers who use their insecurity to lead them down dangerous paths.
 The CDC report details how both teen girls and boys were harassed more online (most likely because they spent more time online during the pandemic.)

 Big tech companies are just starting to be held accountable for dangerous marketing tactics to this influential group, but there is a long way to go.
 Young girls often experience a virtual downslide that can spiral out of control, causing them to start believing new ideas and develop new behaviors they would have been exposed to pre-Internet.
-The constant barrage of negative images combined with the access to dangerous information is crushing our girls and leading to behavior such as self-harm, eating disorders, and other life-threatening issues.
+The constant barrage of negative images combined with access to dangerous information is crushing our girls and leading to behavior such as self-harm, eating disorders, and other life-threatening issues.

-Navigating challenging peer relationships
+3. Navigating challenging peer relationships

-On top of the challenges that come with the online world, some peers can be cruel to each other in unimaginable ways Trying to navigate the constantly shifting dynamics of social circles, mean girl friendships, and those unending dynamics of trying to fit in, while being ridiculed and rejected, can lead any teen girl toward a variety of emotional problems.
+On top of the challenges that come with the online world, some peers can be cruel to each other in unimaginable ways.
+Trying to navigate the constantly shifting dynamics of social circles, mean girl friendships, and those unending dynamics of trying to fit in while being ridiculed and rejected can lead any teen girl toward a variety of emotional problems.

 One day they are accepted and liked by their peers, and the next they are judged, abandoned, and hated for no apparent reason.
 It’s so hard for them to find trusting friends who actually care about their well-being and are genuine and supportive.